adiyoss/StructED/README.md

 =====

  - train_path: the path to the training set data - Mandatory
- - w_output: output file of the weights vector (model)
+ - w_output: the path to save the weights vector (model)
  - type: the algorithm type - Mandatory
  	- 0 - Passive Aggressive
  	- 1 - SVM